Temporary Car Insurance

 To be a responsible and legal driver you need to buy temporary car insurance during any lapse in standard coverage.

 So when might a driver need this kind of insurance policy?

-- You have a car in the shop for repair and need to borrow a friend’s vehicle
+- You have a car in the shop for repair and need to borrow a friend’s vehicle.

-- If someone uses your car and you want to make sure they are covered in addition to their own temporary car insurance policy
+- If someone uses your car and you want to make sure they are covered in addition to their own temporary car insurance policy.

-- You could be helping a friend move a car or multiple cars but need to be sure you are covered for this
+- You could be helping a friend move a car or multiple cars but need to be sure you are covered for this.

-- For rental cars, it could be a good idea to buy temporary car insurance
+- For rental cars, it could be a good idea to buy temporary car insurance.

-- If you use a moving van and want to make sure you are insured behind the wheel this could be good additional coverage
+- If you use a moving van and want to make sure you are insured behind the wheel this could be good additional coverage.

-- If you are selling a car you don’t drive but want it insured for other people test driving it this could be a good option
+- If you are selling a car you don’t drive but want it insured for other people test driving it, this could be a good option.

-- If you drive for work and need coverage until you can verify the company policy coverage fully includes you as a driver
+- If you drive for work and need coverage until you can verify the company policy coverage fully includes you as a driver.

 Non-owners is a popular choice for those who will be using another driver’s vehicle on a more regular basis.
-Rental car insurance is also a way to go for short term, long term or regular rental car usage.
+Rental car insurance is also an option for short term, long term, or regular rental car usage.

 Should You Buy Temporary Car Insurance?

-- Every state but New Hampshire (they require personal responsibility) requires drivers to carry auto insurance to be on the road legally.
+Every state but New Hampshire (they require personal responsibility) requires drivers to carry auto insurance to be on the road legally (Virginia also has some special conditions).
 If you are caught driving without auto insurance you could be facing hefty fines and points against your driver’s license.

-Medical bills alone can include prolonged hospital stays, surgery, expensive prescriptions and follow up after care such as physical therapy.
+Medical bills alone can include prolonged hospital stays, surgery, expensive prescriptions, and follow up after care such as physical therapy.
 This could be something you would have to pay for yourself, another driver or both out of your own pocket if you lack insurance coverage.

-Remember even if you think you are covered by your friend, spouse or employer’s policy do not wait to find out the hard way you are not.
-In the event of an accident if you are driving without insurance you will be held liable.
+Remember even if you think you are covered by your friend, spouse, or employer’s policy do not wait to find out the hard way that you are not.
+In the event of an accident, if you are driving without insurance you will be held liable.

 What Else You Should Know